anushkag2006/Tic-Tac-Toe/README.md

 Tic Tac Toe game implemented with simple JavaScript logic and styled with CSS for a clean, responsive layout.
-<br>Fun and lightweight Tic Tac Toe game for two players, complete with real-time win detection and reset option.
+<br>Fun game for two players, complete with real-time win detection and reset option.